aguspesce/aspect-docker/README.md

-I don't recommend running this (or any) script as `root`, so it would be better to grant your user with the necessary privileges to run `docker`.
+I don't recommend running this (or any) script as `root` unless is strictly necessary, so it would be better to grant your user with the necessary privileges to run `docker`.

 **WARNING: The docker group grants privileges equivalent to the `root` user.
 This can